N-Vaidhya/transactional-outbox-main/README.md

 # Transactional Outbox Pattern

 An example of the transactional outbox pattern.
-The project was implemented as part of my blog post [here](https://ioannisioannou.me/transactional-outbox-pattern/), where you can find more details about the pattern and implementation.

 ## Project structure

 The project consists of the following modules: